Papilio Buddha (film): Reception

 Malayalam writer Deedi Damodaran included Papilio Buddha among the five films that she feels were fair in portraying the gender issue in a feature published by The Hindu.
 She said, "Our society is not yet ready to face the statements this film makes.
 The film deals with gender and Dalit issues in a raw manner, and I feel these are causes that are inseparable.
 Papilio Buddha chooses not to beat about the bush.
 It is bold and clear and relevant.
 No wonder the state was worried by the revelations made so loudly and unapologetically."

 Although the makers of the film vehemently opposes any negative remarks about Gandhi, a writeup on the film by Alex Davidson for the British Film Institute notes:

 To western eyes, this community may be unfamiliar, and the scorn shown towards Gandhi's teachings (principally his advocacy of hunger strikes) may shock those whose image of the leader is influenced by Ben Kingsley’s Oscar-winning performance in Richard Attenborough’s 1982 biopic.

 Accolades

-The film won Jayan K. Cherian a Special Jury Award for direction at the 2012 Kerala State Film Awards while Saritha received a Special Jury Mention for her performance in the film.
+The film won Jayan K. Cherian a Special Jury Award for direction at the 2012 Kerala State Film Awards while Saritha Kukku received a Special Jury Mention for her performance in the film.
 It won the second prize for Best Narrative Feature Film at the Athens International Film and Video Festival.
 At the 2013 Oaxaca FilmFest of Mexico, Papilio Buddha won two major awards.
 M. J.Radhakrishnan was conferred with the Best Cinematographer award and Manu Perunna won the Best Art Director award.